ScienceForChange/IctioPy/README.md

 This python module provides helper routines for citizen scientists that want to load and analyse data from Ictio's citizen observatory for Amazon basin fish observation.
-The data from this Citizen Observatory is not freely available via public API, but it can be downloaded as a zip file that is updated periodically after registration in web page.
+The data from this Citizen Observatory is not freely available via public API nor public download, but it can be downloaded as a zip file after registration in web page.

 ## Features
 This module takes an Ictio_Basic zip file from ictio.org and performs the following tasks on it: